-Everyone expresses grief and loss in their own way.
-When Marissa’s father passed away many years ago, she discovered she had an amazing gift in creating the most wonderful world of pure imagination.
-She spent hours alone imagining things and making up stories.
-That was her way of dealing with grief.
+Each of us has our own way of expressing our grief and loss.
+When Marissa’s father died many years ago, she discovered she had an incredible ability to create the most wonderful world of pure imagination.
+She squandered hours fantasizing and making up stories.
+This was her way of dealing with grief.

-I daydream and imagine many stories in my head.
-The idea for the Mrs. Millionaire character came to me in a dream.
-I based the character of Matilde ‘Tilly’ Jane Parker on my mother and used her real name of Matilde.
-I based the character of Vedasto on my father and used his real name of Vedasto.
-It worked well for me, so there was some merit on “write what you know.”
+I daydream and make up stories in my head.
+In a dream, the character of Mrs. Millionaire came to me.
+Tilly’s character is based on my mother, and her real name is Matilde.
+I modeled Dusty on my father and used his real name, Vedasto.
+It worked for me, so “write what you know” has some validity.